Lerer/VSCode-Veracode-Unified/README.md

 At the end of the scan, a text output report of the scan will open in the editor.

 # Reports
-Few new options for reporting from the Sandbox/Policy level
+Few new options for reporting from the Sandbox/Policy right-click menu within the Heirarchy __at the Veracode view__ which was added by this extension. (see first screenshot image above)

 ## Software Composition Analysis (SCA)
 Get a view of the vulnerabilities associate with the application policy or sandbox scan